 Einstein's Workshop summer classes teach the fundamentals, from Newtonian physics to electrical engineering to programming robots, providing a foundation for STEM fluency.
 There are weekly morning and afternoon summer classes during July and August.
 Class topics range from Paleontology to Computer Art to Robotics.
 You can sign your child up for morning and afternoon classes, plus extended day, to make it a full day of camp.
 Want to know more?
-Read Tara's review of Einstein's Workshop.
+Read our review of Einstein's Workshop.

 Location: 25 Adams Street, Burlington, MA 01803

-Location: Olin College, Needham (2014)
+Location: Olin College, 1000 Olin Way, Needham MA 02492

 Emagination Computer Camps